 Asthma, a runny nose, a sore throat, a cough, or wheezing are all symptoms of mold exposure.
 Asthmatics and mold allergy sufferers may have life-threatening symptoms.
 If there is moisture, mold will form, such as around roof leaks, windows, or pipes.
 Aside from dust, mildew may develop in various materials like paints, wallpaper, insulation, drywall, carpet, and fabric.

 There is a greater risk of mold, mildew, and water damage in places with hot, humid summers.
 A common site for mold to grow is in the heating, ventilation, and air conditioning (HVAC) system.
 The presence of mold and mold spores in the air might have detrimental consequences on the respiratory system.

-Below are ways on how to prevent molds from growing inside your home.
+Below are ways how to prevent molds from growing inside your home.

 Good Ventilation is the key

-Leaving a window or two open for a few minutes will enable the moisture to drain out of the house rather than accumulating in the kitchen and bathroom.
+Leaving a window or two open for a few minutes will enable the moisture to drain out of the house rather than accumulate in the kitchen and bathroom.